The Lhasa Apso is a relatively small dog with an extreme personality.

 The Lhasa Apso is undoubtedly a cute and intelligent dog breed.
 They are loyal but high-maintenance dog breeds.

-Though they can be pretty tricky to train, they only need daily exercise for 30 minutes, and they highly appreciate a daily walk and play with their favorite toys.
+Though they can be pretty tricky to train, they only need 30 minutes of daily exercise, and they highly appreciate a daily walk and play with their favorite toys.

-Monica Heft, at animalcreativefacts.com, will take the readers a bit closer to various animal species’ lives.
-She is here to create a meaningful and deeper bond with the animal species, for it is essential to understand the habitat, behavior, and species of different animals.
+Monica Heft, at animalcreativefacts.com, will bring readers a bit closer to various animal species’ lives.
+She is here to create a meaningful and deeper bond with the animal species, for understanding their habitat, behavior, and species is essential.